lillux/morphoscanner/README.md

 The tool can be distributed using *pip* repository and used as a *python module*.

-The script gives ease of usage: it only needs the Gromacs output and some topology info as input, and gives *.xlsx* files (Microsoft Excel) as output.

-`morphoscanner` can be imported in an IDE and used to write customized scripts and to do specific analysis.
-Morphoscanner can used to analyze MD trajectory data in a jupyter-notebook, and it integrates with the main packages used in the data-science workflow, as Numpy, Pandas, PyTorch, MDAnalysis, Matplotlib and NetworkX.
+`morphoscanner` can be imported in an IDE and used to write customized scripts and to perform specific analysis.
+Morphoscanner can be used to analyze MD trajectory data in a jupyter-notebook, and it integrates with the main packages used in the data-science workflow, as Numpy, Pandas, PyTorch, MDAnalysis, Matplotlib and NetworkX.

 ## Prerequisites
-Is suggested to install the package in a ***conda environment*** using **Anaconda**, due to the *active development status* of *Morphoscanner*.
+It is suggested to install the package in a ***conda environment*** using **Anaconda**, due to the *active development status* of *Morphoscanner*.

 **If you have an *Nvidia GPU* you can use** *PyTorch* **hardware acceleration by installing the package** *cudatoolkit*.